-Bitcoin and other crypto-assets have taken a huge tumble this week, March 2020.
+Bitcoin and other crypto-assets have taken a huge tumble in March 2020.

 For the first time, we saw a correlation between the stock market and crypto assets, dealing a blow to the narrative of crypto being an uncorrelated asset and its usefulness as a hedge against the stock market.